How to stay organized as a Personal Trainer (Step-by-step)

 Absolutely!

-When I became a freelance, I realized that I no longer needed to play by other people’s rules, and I could run my business any way I liked.
+When I became a freelance, I realised that I no longer needed to play by other peoples rules, and I could run my business anyway I liked.

 One of the rules I did keep though was signing off sessions, and the reason is simple.